montag/vue-audioworklet-demo/README.md

 ...
 ~~~~

-Adjusting the audio params is done in the main thread via Worklet.parameters
+Adjusting the audio params is done in the main thread via worklet parameters.

 ~~~~
 async updateLeftGain() {